 Does OilPrice predict a significant amount of the variability in USD/CAD FX rate?

 H0: β1 = 0.
 Ha: β1 ≠ 0.
 The Coefficients table shows that t = 84.647, p < .001.
 Since p < .05, we reject the null hypothesis.
 It appears that OilPrice explains a significant amount of the variability in FX rate.
-For each increase of 1 USD/one dolbarrel, the USD/CAD FX rate increases on average by $0.003.
+For each increase of 1 USD/barrel, the USD/CAD FX rate increases on average by $0.003.

 This simple oil model is less useful than the more complex stepwise model.
-In particular, the adjusted R-squared value for the simple oil model is only .666, while the value for the stepwise model is .980.
-Similarly, the standard error of the estimate for the simple oil model is 0.047, while the error is 0.012 for the stepwise model.
+In particular, the adjusted R-squared value for the simple oil model is only .666, while the value for the stepwise model is .978.
+Similarly, the standard error of the estimate for the simple oil model is 0.047 USD/CAD, while the error is 0.012 USD/CAD for the stepwise model.
 Let’s explore which additional predictors might be useful to add to the simple oil model, while keeping VIF low.